xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Workflow documentation.md

 #### Wikidata and its reliability :
 During the research, multiple sub questions were considered, including "Are there noticeable correlations between specific authors' occupations and literary form trends during this period?".
 This led to the enrichment of the dataset with an additional parameter, 'author_occupation', which relied on the pre-existing 'author_wikidata' parameter.
 After further research, it was confirmed that Wikidata is a sister project of Wikipedia, both of which can be edited by anyone.
 This allowed us to question the reliability of the information added to the dataset, as there was no indication whether it was correct/confirmed by official institutions.
 #### Validity:
 Consequently, the reliability issue raises validity concerns which made us consider forsaking the use of additionally acquired data.
 It posed a threat to the outcome of our research as the process of gathering data in Wikidata is not transparent.
 Validity is crucial in quantitative research because it ensures that the data accurately represents the variables being studied, allowing for meaningful and trustworthy conclusions.
-If data cannot be verified, the findings of the research may be skewed or misinterpreted, leading to erroneous conclusions.
+If data cannot be verified, the findings of the research may be skewed or misinterpreted, leading to erroneous conclusions<sup>1</sup>.
 #### Classification of occupations :
 Many individuals had multiple professions, and Wikipedia/data classifications or similar references do not always accurately reflect whether these individuals made a living off a particular occupation or simply held a title.
 Noticing a correlation involving the parameter ‘occupation’ proves hard, as career shifts are not always adequately captured, leaving researchers with no contextualisation as to the specific period in the individual's life connected to the primary occupation.
 Thus, the relevance of authors' occupations in relation to the dataset could not be directly established.
 Nevertheless, subsequent research revealed that by 1750, the novella had become a significant force in literary history, capable of influencing the careers of both male and female writers.
 It would have been intriguing to examine which authors were able to sustain themselves financially through their writing and which were compelled to pursue other professions.
 This approach could have shed light on the evolution of literary careers and the shifting dynamics of authors' livelihoods.
 It became evident that this idea was untenable, given that there were insufficient opportunities to obtain reliable data on writers' occupations in the time preceding the deadline.
 Therefore we restricted the scope of our analysis to gender as a factor influencing narrative form.
 This was a more straightforward approach and was also more aligned with the specific dataset of French novels under examination.